 Essential Steps to Create Your Membership Site

-You can create a membership site in Thinkific today by following these four steps:
+You can create a membership site in Thinkific today by following the steps listed below.
+Expand the dropdowns to learn more about what you'll need to do in each step.

 Need a refresher on how to use Site Pages to create course landing pages?
 Get detailed instructions.